A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 There are several different types of cognitive problems.
 Read more about each one, and how it's diagnosed and treated:

 Having cognitive problems does not mean that you have dementia.
-Many people worry about this, but dementia gets worse and worse over time, whereas cognitive problems after stroke often get better.
+Many people worry about this, but dementia gets worse over time, whereas cognitive problems after stroke often get better.
 Find out more about vascular dementia.

 Are there treatments that can help?